 I created the centers of the flowers with my Epiphany Crafts Shape Studio Bubble Cap maker , Clear Round (14) epoxy shapes, and the same yellow card stock used for the card base.
 This tool is pretty cool because you can use whatever paper you want to create custom embellishments for your projects.

 The polka dotted paper behind the flowers was from the Recollections All Girl 6×6 paper pack, and the solid yellow card stock was from the DCWV Brights 12×12 card stock stack.
 The white panel was Gina K heavy base pure white card stock which I embossed using the Darice Flower Frenzy Embossing Folder.
-My greeting was from the Gina K Designs “Birthday Label Duo” stamp set and was stamped with Gina K Blue Denim ink.
+My greeting was from the Gina K Designs “Birthday Label Duo” stamp set (retired?) and was stamped with Gina K Blue Denim ink.
 I used a scrap of the tissue paper panel behind my greeting.
 A piece of American Craft ribbon finished it off.

 Because these flowers with the frames were too big to fit on an A2 sized card, this card is 5×7.

 If you’d like to learn and try a new technique, join us over at Perfectly Rustics and share your project!
 We’d love to see it!!